- Go Hiking

 Trailhead GPS Coordinates41.047479, -74.251313

-Take Interstate Route 287 to Exit 57 (Skyline Drive) and proceed north on Skyline Drive for about one mile to the upper parking area for Ramapo Mountain State Forest, on the left, at milepost 1.4, opposite the entrance to Camp Tamarack.
+Take I-287 to Exit 57 (Skyline Drive) and proceed north on Skyline Drive for about one mile to the upper parking area for Ramapo Mountain State Forest, on the left, at milepost 1.4, opposite the entrance to Camp Tamarack.

-About half an hour into the hike, you'll reach a junction with the white-blazed Millstone Trail.
+About half an hour into the hike, you’ll reach a junction with the white-blazed Millstone Trail near the crest of a rise.
 Turn right onto the Millstone Trail, which climbs to a narrow valley known as Rocky Slide Gulch.
 Here, it turns right, then curves left and continues to climb.
-After a relatively level section, it passes to the left of a huge boulder designated as "Sitting Hen Rock," then bears right and resumes its ascent.
+After a relatively level section, it passes to the left of a huge boulder known as “Sitting Hen Rock,” then bears right and resumes its ascent.
 Just beyond the crest of the hill, the trail reaches the Southwest Lookout.

 From the lookout, the Millstone Trail bears left, descends slightly, then climbs to reach a balanced rock in an open area.
+A patch of prickly pear cactus, which blooms in early July, may be seen nearby.
 Again, the trail bears left and descends.
-Soon, the Yellow Trail joins from the right, and both trails pass several abandoned millstones in various stages of completion.
+Soon, the Yellow Trail (marked with yellow diamond blazes) joins from the right and, in about 50 feet, both trails pass (on the right) several abandoned millstones in various stages of completion.
 This area was once the site of a millstone quarry, and the stones that you see were damaged during quarrying or abandoned when the quarry operation shut down.
 The yellow and white trails continue to descend on a winding footpath.
-After crossing an old woods road, you'll notice a millstone in nearly perfect condition to the right of the trail.
+After crossing an old woods road at a sign “HT 12,” you’ll notice a millstone in nearly perfect condition just to the right of the trail.

-Towards the base of the descent, the trail bears right, leaving a woods road that it briefly joined, and continues on a footpath.
-It crosses a stream on rocks (with an attractive cascade to the right), parallels another stream, then bears left to cross it.
+Towards the base of the descent, the trail bears right and traverses a rocky area.
+It descends to cross a stream on rocks (with an attractive cascade to the right), then climbs to another stream and bears left to cross it.

-The trail now climbs rather steeply.
-At the top of the rise, a municipal water tower may be seen just ahead.
-After passing a viewpoint over Todd Lake from a rock ledge to the left, the trail descends to the lake.
+The trail now climbs steadily.
+At the top of the rise, a municipal water tower may be seen through the trees on the left.
+After passing a limited seasonal viewpoint over Todd Lake from a rock ledge on the left, the trail descends to the lake.
 It passes another ledge at water level, with a view over the lake, and continues to parallel the lake.
-Near the lake's south end, the Yellow Trail turns right and soon ends at a woods road, the route of the white-blazed Todd Trail.
+Near the lake’s south end, the Yellow Trail turns right and soon ends at a woods road, the route of the white-blazed Todd Trail.

 Turn right, now following the white blazes.
 After another woods road joins from the left, the Todd Trail turns left and follows a footpath into the woods.
-It climbs gradually, descends to a shallow ravine, then ascends on a winding, rocky footpath, with several switchbacks.
-When it reaches Skyline Drive, the trail turns right and continues for about 200 feet to the triple white blaze, opposite the parking area where the hike began.
+It soon begins to climb, first rather steeply, then more gradually, descends to cross a seasonal stream in a shallow ravine, then ascends on a winding, rocky footpath, with several switchbacks.
+When it reaches Skyline Drive, the trail turns right and continues for about 200 feet to the triple white blaze marking the terminus of the Todd Trail, opposite the parking area where the hike began.